 MSC history & how you make them

-Back in the day when “MSC” simply meant “mesenchymal stem cells”, these adult stem cells were generally viewed as having the ability to differentiate into a few other cell types, namely bone, cartilage, and/or fat.
+Back in the day when “MSC” simply meant “mesenchymal stem cells”, these adult stem cells were generally viewed as having the ability to differentiate into a few other cell types.
+This potential included bone, cartilage, and/or fat.

 This would make them by definition a type of multipotent stem cells.

-One of the challenges with characterizing MSCs has been that the various preparation protocols lead to a diverse array of cells in the final test tube.
+One of the challenges with characterizing MSCs has been consistency.
+The various preparation protocols produce a diverse array of cells in the final test tube.

-For instance, you might take fat tissue, treat it with an enzyme to disperse the material, and then grow out whatever cells can be happy in “MSC media” (the liquid food of MSCs) and that dish of cells often would be called “MSCs”.
-In that cellular mix, however, were many other cells too including adipocytes, blood vessel cells, blood cells, fibroblasts, pericytes, and more.
-If this sounds kind of like SVF or stromal vascular fraction to you, your instincts are right on the money.
+For instance, you might take fat tissue, treat it with an enzyme to disperse the material, and then grow out whatever cells can be happy in “MSC media” (the liquid food of MSCs).
+That dish of cells often would be “MSCs”.
+In that cellular mix, however, were many other cells too.
+This spectrum might include adipocytes, blood vessel cells, blood cells, fibroblasts, pericytes, and more.
+If this sounds kind of like SVF or stromal vascular fraction to you, you’re right.

 What are mesenchymal cells?